Hands on: Samsung Galaxy S22 Ultra review

 That phone had solid battery life, but it wasn’t the absolute best on the market.
 If that’s an indication of what we can expect here, we’d anticipate that this phone will see you comfortably through a full day, but is unlikely to last for two days from a full charge.

-Samsung has improved its fast-charging here, and the S22 is compatible with up to 45W chargers.
-We’ve yet to hear any estimates on how long it’ll take to charge this phone, but expect it to be far faster than the 25W charging on the Galaxy S22 and Galaxy S22 Plus.
+Samsung has improved its fast-charging here, and the S22 Ultra is compatible with up to 45W chargers.
+We’ve yet to hear any estimates on how long it’ll take to charge this phone, but expect it to be far faster than the 25W charging on the Galaxy S22.

 You won’t get a charger in the box with this phone, so you’ll have to buy a 45W charger separately or use one you already have.
 There’s also wireless charging compatibility up to 15W.